EnnoidMe/ENNOID-BMS/README.md

 # Update

 12/07/2018:
 Analog device is offering a DC2350 development board with DC2026 linduino control board.
-The final design will be based on those development boards with major modifications in order to lower the cost and reach the requirement.
+The final design will be based on those development boards with major modifications in order to lower the cost and reach the project requirements.

 This project aims to create a scalable & modular open source BMS for up to 1000V lithium-ion battery packs.

 24/08/2017:
 Project is halted until start of 2019

+31/12/2018:
+Copying DieBieMS into kicad, switching balancing circuit to LTC6813 and adapting the schematic to have the MPU and controls with galvanic isolation.